 I’ve made a couple of visits back to the area since.
 My most recent one ended in me learning a few interesting wildlife facts I never would have discovered had I not been actively searching for something to share on my blog.

-Wellington Point was named in 1842 after the Duke of Wellington, however before white settlement the people of the Quandamooka lived in this area for thousands of years.
+Wellington Point was named in 1842 after the Duke of Wellington, however before white settlement the Quandamooka people lived in this area for thousands of years.
 Redlands Shire was inhabited by tribes of the Yuggera language group who were skilful hunters and fishers.
 Minjerribah or North Stradbroke Island is included in the Redlands Shire and apparently the men of Minjerribah had a special relationship with the local dolphins.
 They would call the dolphins by slapping the water and digging in the sand with their spears.
 The dolphins would then herd schools of fish into gutters where people would catch them in tow-row nets.
 The left-over fish would be fed to the dolphins.
 Seafood remained plentiful until Europeans began to commercially fish in the area, after which the numbers of dugong, turtle, oyster and fish numbers were drastically reduced.

 The European settlement of Wellington Point and surrounding areas involved sugarcane and vegetable farms, a timber industry and tourism.
 Although much of the Redlands Shire has been developed, Wellington Point still has a quiet atmosphere and is popular for recreation.